 Studying my photo reference close for structures and highlights, I began to paint each part of the flower carefully in monochrome.
 I mixed more water into my wash so that I had it quite thin and worked from the darkest areas first, one petal at a time.

 Painting wet on dry, I gained quite a lot of precision.
 So I avoided painting in anything next to an area that was wet.
 I did one petal and then moved across the flower to do another on the other side that wasn't touching it, then did the stem on the bud, and so on.

-One way to tell if a painting is really bone dry or just touch-dry is that when it seems touch-dry, you can touch it with the back of your hand.
-If it feels at all cool to the touch, it's still drying and not ready to add more paint.
+This entire painting was done in glazing—in wet-on-dry watercolor techniques.
+I didn't begin my grisaille layer until my background was completely bone-dry.
 When you put paint over a damp area, it will dissolve and blur out into it.
 When you paint wet over dry, if you're careful you don't have to move the under layers or mix them with the current layer.

-Do test swatches on a scrap of watercolor paper to see how light it becomes when it's dry and adjust your values for the grisaille stage accordingly.
+Do test swatches on a scrap of watercolor paper to see how light it becomes when it's dry, and adjust your values for the grisaille stage accordingly.
 Use four or five different values between reserved white (no paint at all) and very dark like the background area.

 Always rinse your brush between levels of value, even though they are the same color.
 That way you won't accidentally put more color into a light area.
-Going from a light area to a dark one this isn't as important, but swish it a little to pick up enough color.
+When going from a light area to a dark one this isn't as important, but swish it a little to pick up enough color.

-Stage Three: First Color Glazes
+Step 3.
+First Color Glazes

 The color that needed to remain purest is the Lemon Yellow over the stamens.
 That had to be bright and clean with no other colors added.
 So the first thing I did after the Grisaille Layer was bone dry was pick up a little Lemon Yellow direct from the palette, very strong so that it'd show on the scan, and paint in the tips of the stamens.

-I put a very thin lemon yellow wash on the white petals because they looked a little pinkish-orangy, more orangy than some areas in the reds.
-This glaze isn't visible in the scan but was very distinct in person, it did affect the color I used in the next stage and worked perfectly.
+I put a very thin lemon-yellow wash on the white petals because they looked a little pinkish-orangy, more orangy than some areas in the reds.
+This glaze isn't visible in the scan but was very distinct in person; it did affect the color I used in the next stage and worked perfectly.

 Then I put a glaze of Hookers Green Deep over both stems.
 I decided that was still too grayish and glazed Lemon Yellow over that when it dried.
-You could mix some Lemon Yellow into your Hookers Green Deep when you do it, since that would come out the same way and not take two separate layers.
+You could mix some Lemon Yellow into your Hookers Green Deep when you do it since that would come out the same way and not take two separate layers.

 If your stems aren't green enough and they look bluish, always try putting some yellow over them.
 That will brighten up any greens.
 It will also brighten reds and oranges without being that visible if they're strong.